netobserv/documents/blogs/lokiless/lokiless.md

 As the diagram shows, if we choose to remove Loki, what remains of the flows pipeline downstream is:

 - The ability to generate Prometheus metrics.
 Those metrics and their related dashboards are still accessible in the OpenShift Console, independently from our plugin.
-- The ability to setup one or several exporters downstream the pipeline, such as via Kafka or to any IPFIX collector.
+- The ability to set up one or several exporters downstream the pipeline, such as via Kafka or to any IPFIX collector.
 This is then up to you to consume this data for any purpose.

 ## Example use case

-Enough theory, let's put it into practice: we are going to setup NetObserv to export enriched flows to Kafka, and we will create a very simple consumer that stores them in a [ClickHouse database](https://clickhouse.com/).
+Enough theory, let's put it into practice: we are going to set up NetObserv to export enriched flows to Kafka, and we will create a very simple consumer that stores them in a [ClickHouse database](https://clickhouse.com/).
 To do so, we created a sample application: [kafka-clickhouse-example](https://github.com/jotak/kafka-clickhouse-example/).

 For simplicity, ClickHouse is deployed locally and [ktunnel](https://github.com/omrikiei/ktunnel) is used for reverse port-forwarding, magically bringing ClickHouse "into" the cluster.
 Obviously, you won't need `ktunnel` when using a real ClickHouse server.